Ziheng-Liang/wechat_web_scraper/README.md

 After scraping all required static html content as string, we can do regex `findall` to find all matching urls from those three panels.
 Then save it to csv file.
 Then hand it to next step of fetching.

+With all urls in place, we use beautifulsoup to extract all nested texts from article into an array, then use `filter()` to filter out elements whose parent are styles, scripts and so on. *BeautifulSoup really comes in handy for scraping all texts.* Check [this post](http://stackoverflow.com/questions/1936466/beautifulsoup-grab-visible-webpage-text) for more information.
+One problem encountered is the encoding, I have a "ascii not recognize" error, use `.encode('utf-8')\.decode('utf-8')` to work around with that.
+Remember that, *when we type weird characters like Chiese characters or Abraic characters, we use utf-8,* while we better deal with or string in unicode, the procedure of from normal string to unicode is called "decode", while the way to produce string back is called "encode".
+Check [this post](http://stackoverflow.com/questions/5096776/unicode-decodeutf-8-ignore-raising-unicodeencodeerror) for more illustration.

 ### content engine

 List all python dependencies in `conda.txt`, then run `conda create -n <virtual env's name> --file conda.txt` to create a new environment based on the library from `conda.txt`.
 Then the following things will be just get into that environment and get out by using: `source activate <env's name>` and `source deactivate`